mkmksto/svelte_text_twist/README.md

 # Tomorrow To Do

-- implement scoring
-- implement round tracking
+- if timer == 0, and game won, move on to next round, and show the remaining unguessed words
-- implement give up btn
+- implement give up btn, show what words they were
-- next round btn
 - improve animation, check docs

 # To Do List